elkebir-group/PhySigs/README.md

 ### plotTree

-The inputs to this function are tumor phylogeny $T$, normalized feature matrix $P$, and an exposure matrix $E$.
-To annotate the plot, the function also requires a tumorID (useful when analyzing more than 1 tumor), a plot title, and optinally a tree index (useful when tumor has more than 1 possible tree).
+The inputs to this function are the tumor phylogeny, normalized feature matrix, and exposure matrix.
+To annotate the plot, the function also requires a tumorID (useful when analyzing more than 1 tumor), a plot title, and optionally a tree index (useful when tumor has more than 1 possible tree).

 ```R
 # Get tree figure with pie chart nodes showing exposures.